jd0x/docs/manual/pro-tier-cluster/manage-pro-tier-cluster.rst

 * Click the "Install using Hasura CLI" button, and copy the generated infra code.

-* Run the command:
+* Let's say the infra code from previous step is ZXPBVF.
+Run the command:

 .. code-block:: bash

-   $ hasura cluster upgrade -c <cluster-alias> --infra XXXXXX
+   $ hasura cluster upgrade -c <cluster-alias> --infra ZXPBVF

 Modifying ``clusters.yaml`` file